Wednesday, August 31, 2016

 Little Shami is constantly sick with pneumonia and sores.
 One evening Aamaal and Noor are accosted by a customer leaving their house.
 Noor manages to get Aamaal away from the man and she is saved by Pran and her mother.
 The customer tells Ashmita that if she is devadasi so is Noor and that she is only delaying the inevitable.
 Pran informs him that when it is time Noor will be sold.
 This altercation leads Noor to confront her mother about what it means to be devadasi.
 Ashmita explains that it has been tradition that the oldest daughter is dedicated to serve in the temple as a courtesan to the priests and wealthy landowners.
 Although the practice has been outlawed, it continues on as a form of sexual slavery now.
 Noor is horrified to learn that this will be her fate.

-Noor's true situation is discovered as a result of her seeking medical help for her little brother Shami who is HIV-positive and sickly.
+Noor's situation is discovered when she seeks medical help for her little brother Shami who is HIV-positive and sickly.
 As Noor's mother's health deteriorates (she is also HIV-positive) she is unable to care for Shami.
 Her time is spent resting and continuing to work as a prostitute at night.
 It is a brief encounter in a clinic that unravels Noor's world.
 At school Noor continues to excel, obtaining firsts in almost every subject.
 Noor's mother lied to get her into the school, hiding that fact that she is the daughter of a sex worker and Noor herself has fabricated an embellished family history; her father is a civil servant and her mother a former actress.

 After school one day as Noor and her classmates, Gajra, Sapna and Kiran are discussing their marks, Sapna's father who is a doctor, arrives.
 He recognizes Noor as the girl who brought her very sick brother to his clinic and he makes sure Noor knows he has recognized her.
 Knowing that when the truth of her situation becomes known - that she is the daughter of a sex worker, she will be expelled from her school, Noor races home.
 At home Noor learns that her mother has been called to her school.
 Prita-Auntie, upon hearing what has happened tells Noor to come with her and she takes her to the NGO demanding that they ensure Noor is allowed to continue in the school.